-Specifies the peer ID.
-If not specified, a unique peer ID is used.
+ooc.bidir.peer Specifies the peer ID.
+If not specified, a unique peer ID is used. peel ID is used.

 Static Linking

 When statically a C++ application, an explicit reference must be made to the bi-directional plug-in (as well as to the underlying plug-in) in order to include the plug-in's modules.
 Shown below is the technique used by the sample programs in the bidir/demo subdirectory.
 Note that the code below is enclosed in guard macros that are only activated when statically linking.
 These macros are appropriate for both Unix and Windows.
 First, extra include files are necessary: